mic13esk/Hitrava2Garmin/readme.md

 </Extensions>
 ```

+### Ready2Go
-Activities are not possible to import to Garmin Connect
+Activities are now ready to import to Garmin Connect